Healthy Homes Assessment Te Mata Hills

 Rental Property Home Assessments Te Mata Hills

-The areas of rental property that are affected by Healthy Homes Standard.
+Rental property areas affected with Health Homes Standards.
 Healthy Homes Standards in Te Mata Hills include each:

 • Living Rooms